Lab Manager, Psychology Department

 - Fluency in English.

-- Basic statistical knowledge required related to managing data; ability to perform basic statistical analyses, and understanding more advanced statistical models.
+- Basic statistical knowledge required, related to managing data, performing basic statistical analyses, and understanding more advanced statistical models.

 - Excellent reasoning ability, both in the abstract (e.g. managing multiple goals & responsibilities) and the concrete (e.g. prioritizing multiple simultaneous tasks and managing time independently).